The Trust is managed by a board of volunteer directors, from a wide range of backgrounds, who bring a wealth of experience.

 Michael Parker (Resident) is involved in many local organisations including A Band of Brothers and Poets vs MCs.

-We are currently recruiting new directors and want our board to be representative of the people who live in East Brighton.
+We are always interested to hear from potential new directors and want our board to be representative of the people who live in East Brighton.
 We are committed to achieving greater diversity and especially welcome applications from people of diverse backgrounds and experiences as regards race, age, gender, religion, disability or sexual orientation.

 If you have some spare time to volunteer with us, plus the enthusiasm and energy to make a real difference in East Brighton please get in touch.